Cincinnati Open

-The Cincinnati Open is an annual professional tennis event held in Cincinnati, United States.
+The Cincinnati Open is an annual professional tennis event held in suburban Cincinnati, United States.
 It is played on outdoor hard courts at the Lindner Family Tennis Center in Mason, Ohio, and is held in August.
 The event started on September 18, 1899, and is the oldest tennis tournament in the United States still played in (or near) its original city.
 It also is the third largest tennis event in the United States, after the US Open and the Indian Wells Open.
 It is one of the ATP Masters 1000 tournaments on the ATP Tour, and one of the WTA 1000 tournaments on the WTA Tour.

 History

 The tournament was started in 1899 as the Cincinnati Open and was renamed in 1901 to Tri-State Tennis Tournament, a name it would keep until 1969 (it would later be known by several other names, including ATP Championships), and would eventually grow into the tournament now held in Mason.
 The original tournament was held at the Avondale Athletic Club, which sat on property that is now Xavier University, and would later be moved to various locations due to changes in tournament management and surfaces.
 The first tournament in 1899 was played on clay courts (described in a newspaper article of the time as "crushed brick dust"), and the event was mostly played on clay until 1979 when it switched to hardcourts.

 In 1903, the tournament was moved to the Cincinnati Tennis Club, where it was primarily held until 1972.
 In 1974, the tournament was nearly dropped from the tennis calendar but moved at the last moment to the Cincinnati Convention Center, where it was played indoors and, for the first time since 1919, without a women's draw.
-In 1975, the tournament moved to the Coney Island amusement park on the Ohio River, and the tournament began to gain momentum again.
+In 1975, the tournament moved to the Coney Island amusement park on the Ohio River, and the tournament began to gain momentum again under the new leadership of Paul Flory, then an executive at Proctor & Gamble.

 In 1979 the tournament moved to Mason where a permanent stadium was built and the surface was changed from Har-Tru clay to hardcourt (DecoTurf II.).
+The event also moved its date, changing from one week after Wimbledon to two weeks before the US Open, a significantly more desirable time slot.
 Later, two other permanent stadia were constructed, making Cincinnati the only tennis tournament outside the four Grand Slam events with three stadium courts – Center Court, Grandstand Court and Court 3.
 A new Court 3 was built in 2010, increasing the number of stadium courts to four, with the existing Court 3 renamed Court 9.
 The women's competition was reinstated in 1988 for one year, and then again in 2004 when the organizers, with the help of the Octagon sports agency, bought the Croatian Bol Ladies Open and moved it to Cincinnati.